Hobby horse: Odenwald: Christmas Bock, Esel and Schimmelreiter

-Various creatures used to appear in the Odenwald around Christmas, including straw bears and bock figures(variations of which can also be found in Sweden and other parts of Scandiniavia around Midwinter and Christmas time perhaps having links to the Germanic God Thor and perhaps even older fertility rights).
+Various creatures used to appear in the Odenwald around Christmas, including straw bears and bock figures(variations of which can also be found in Sweden and other parts of Scandiniavia around Midwinter and Christmas time perhaps having links to the Germanic God Thor and perhaps even older fertility rites).
 The bock (the name can be translated as "goat", "buck", "ram" or "stag") was made in a similar way to a mast horse, but using a long, two- or three-pronged hayfork that formed from its horns, covered in a white sheet, partly stuffed to form a head with a face painted onto it; these were sometimes held up outside windows to frighten the householder.
 Sometimes two people stood under the sheet to form a longer-bodied creature.
 Weihnachtsesels (Christmas donkeys) were made in a similar way, usually with two people bending over under a darker coloured blanket, rather like a pantomime horse.

 The schimmelreiter was a more elaborate construction, made from two (or more) large sieves or riddles fastened in an upright position in front of and behind the "rider" at chest level.
 The front sieve had a stuffed fabric head and neck attached.
 The whole was covered with a sheet with a small hole in the centre to allow just the rider's head to show.

 Ireland

 Láir Bhán

-The teams of Irish mummers known as Wrenboys who perform on Saint Stephen's Day (26 December) in pubs and private houses have been known to include a white hobby horse (Láir Bhán – c.f.
-Laare Vane, above) of the tourney type, and this has survived into the present century, at Dunquin in County Kerry for example.
+The teams of Irish mummers known as Wrenboys who perform on Saint Stephen's Day (26 December) in pubs and private houses have been known to include a white hobby horse (Láir Bhán – cf. Laair Vane, above) of the tourney type, and this has survived into the present century, at Dunquin in County Kerry for example.
 At Ballycotton, in Co.
 Cork, a Láir bhán led a procession of horn-blowing youths at Halloween who collected money "in the name of Muck Olla" (a legendary giant boar).